 Lenders want to see that you have a viable idea and a sustainable plan worth funding.
 They also want to evaluate whether you have the means to bring your plan to fruition.

-When compiled correctly, your business plan will help lenders learn about your business’s financial capacity, the competitive challenges it’s up against, the members of your team who can help you realize your vision, and other important elements that can contribute to its success.
+When you create and compile your business plan well, loan, grant, and funding providers will learn about your business’s financial capacity, the competitive challenges it’s up against, the members of your team who can help you realize your vision, and other important details that can contribute to its success.
 These elements will help them make assessments about the business’s strength and the likelihood you’ll be able to repay any capital they provide.

 What should my plan include?